 A pot stand for alcohol stoves can be improvised with many different items, the most common is to make one out of chicken wire.
 Tent pegs or any lightweight metal object really.
 You can even improvise one with a couple of rocks when in a bind.

 What meals you are cooking with an alcohol stove

-With Alcohol stoves you can cook pretty much any meal you want to in the outdoors.
+With Alcohol stoves, you can cook pretty much any meal you want to in the outdoors.
 With Trangia stoves the included simmer ring even lets you bake a simple loaf of bannock for example.
-Boiling water takes about 9 minutes depending on a number of factors.
+Boiling water takes about 9 minutes for a liter depending on a number of factors.

 What kind of alcohol stove